theupdateframework/taps/tap8.md

 it delegates to a new chain of trust.
 This saves space and simlifies the client search for rotate files.

+## Interoperability with TAP 4 (Multiple repository consensus)

+If multiple repositories use the same role definition, rotate files may need to be coordinated to ensure consistency.
+There are two cases when roles are used across multiple repositories, the first is a mirror of a repository, and the second is two repositories that have different contents, but share a particular targets role.
+In the case of a mirror, all rotate files should be copied, and the repository can perform as usual, including any rotations.
+In the second case, the repository manager must ensure that they have the same set of trusted keys for a role after all rotations.
+This can be achieved by copying all rotate files for a role or by creating a delegation to the final set of trusted keys indicated by rotate files on another repository.
+If the latter method is used, note that future rotate files may not by copied as the version numbers will not start from one.

 ## Interoperability with TAP 3 (multi-role delegations)

 Multi-role delegations are handled using the same methodology.